therob3000/comicpress-manager/readme.txt

 There are three lines at the top of the plugin that define the <code>$access_level</code> of the plugin.
 Uncomment the line that defines the level of access you want to give and comment out the others.

+= How do I change the width of generated thumbnails? =

+Change the "Archive Width" in your config to the thumbnail width you wish to have.

 = Why can't I generate thumbnails? =